SQream/sqream_docs/guides/migration/oracle.rst

 * Oracle roles and user management commands need to be rewritten to SQream DB's format.
 SQream DB supports :ref:`full role-based access control (RBAC)<access_control>` similar to Oracle.

-5. Create the tables in SQream DB
+5. Creating the Tables in SQream
 ======================================

-After rewriting the table strucutres, create them in SQream DB.
+After rewriting the table strucutres, you can create them in SQream.

 Example
 ---------

-Consider Oracle's ``HR.EMPLOYEES`` sample table:
+The following example of creating a table in SQream is based on Oracle's ``HR.EMPLOYEES`` sample table:

 .. code-block:: sql